ahotchkin/react-fitness-backend/dev-log.md

 Foods
 - [ ] Add functionality to search for food in the database
 - [ ] Add functionality to add food to the database
-- [ ] In user’s diary, display servings consumed and calories consumed for each food

 Routes
 - [ ] Split routes into modules